-The first difference I noted, on the very first hour as we sat in an outdoor table for lunch with our Airbnb host, was the dogs.
+The first difference I noted, on the very first hour as we sat in an outdoor table for lunch in Barcelona with our Airbnb host, was the dogs.

 Barcelona dogs, we saw almost all mixed breed except for a notable number of dachshunds, are muy educados, very well behaved.
 Some pulled or barked at passing dogs, particularly when a dog was guarding his or her building by watching passers-by from a tiny balcony.
 But all–I think I noted maybe 2 exceptions–trot alongside their owners or sit politely behind while the owner is in conversation.
 We saw many dogs off leash, both walking alongside or directly behind their people or waiting silently, staring into a shop in order to keep track of their people.
 A young man crosses a small plaza, a dachshund scampering around, and as soon as the man stops at the curb the dog runs over, responds to a hand signal to wait, and then trots across at his heel.